Original source: Edgecast

 For example, the mobile virtual reality (VR) experience will require ultra-low latency (<10ms), but the cost and throughput to deliver it will be high.
 Smart city sensors may allow for additional latency, but the cost to deliver data will be lower.

 At the Device Edge, end-user devices handle the compute workloads.
-Here, there is significantly less compute and storage available, but the use case allows for near real-time processing of data.
+Here, there is significantly less compute and storage available, but the use case allows for near real-time data processing.
 For example, the latency, privacy, and bandwidth requirements for self-driving cars make it impractical to retrieve the data from the Cloud.
 Edge compute at the Device Edge is also expensive due to upfront hardware costs and the use of proprietary technology.
 These deployments are also much harder to scale.
-This presents an opportunity for companies to migrate their Device Edge workloads to the CDN Edge, reducing costs while still maintaining scale.
+This presents an opportunity for companies to migrate their Device Edge workloads to the CDN Edge, reducing costs while maintaining scale.

 The 5G Edge offers the lowest latency possible (typically less than 10ms, but higher bandwidth up to 1 Gbps).
-The 5G Edge contains the MEC (multi-access edge computing) platform and enables compute and storage close to end users.
+The 5G Edge contains the MEC (multi-access edge computing) platform, enabling compute and storage close to end users.
 Examples of use cases that require the 5G Edge/MEC platform are the Internet of Things (IoT), the Industrial IoT (IIoT), augmented and virtual reality (AR/VR), real-time video streaming, industrial manufacturing, and robotic surgery.

 The ability to support these use cases is hindered by the need for greater 5G adoption (both at home and on mobile) and the finalization of industry standards.
 Until this occurs, the CDN Edge can be an intermediate solution that bridges the gap from the cloud to the 5G Edge.
 Visit this page to learn more about the Verizon 5G Edge and MEC platform.